Former HP boss Whitman says 'not protecting herself' in Autonomy fraud allegation

 Whitman was questioned about how HP had calculated the $8.8 billion write down announced in 2012.

-Miles said HP had just "plucked a number out of the air", and he asked how $2.3 billion of synergies - some of the value that HP had hoped to realise by combining Autonomy's big data capabilities with its own technology and sales machine - had appeared in the documentation overnight and after Whitman had asked if synergies should be included.
+Miles said HP had just "plucked a number out of the air", and he asked how $2.3 billion of synergies - some of the value that HP had hoped to realize by combining Autonomy's big data capabilities with its own technology and sales machine - had appeared in the documentation overnight and after Whitman had asked if synergies should be included.

 Whitman said she had left the calculations "actually to (CFO Cathie Lesjak) and the accounting team, which is the appropriate thing to do."